UCO Bank shares jump 15% to hit fresh 52-week high, extend gains for eighth day

 Shares of UCO Bank on Tuesday soared nearly 15 per cent, extending their gains for the eighth straight session.
 The stock zoomed 14.63 per cent to settle at Rs 33.30 over its previous close of Rs 29.05.
 The scrip hit an intraday high -- also its 52-week high -- of Rs 34.45 on BSE.
-Technical charts hinted at the higher zone starting Rs 32 mark, with support seen around Rs 24 levels.
+The resistance for the stock is seen at Rs 32 mark with support at Rs 24 levels.

 A total of 3.42 crore shares changed hands today, amounting to a turnover of Rs 109.07 crore.
 The company's market capitalisation (m-cap) stood at Rs 39,813.34 crore.